First, understand what an “auto-dialer” is

 Calls from companies you have an established business relationship with, are not illegal phone calls even if an auto-dialer is used.
 There are a few other limited exceptions, such as calls made for charities and political campaigns.
 But other than these few exceptions –

 It is flatly illegal for someone to call your cell phone using an “auto-dialer”.
-It is also a flatly illegal phone call if you answer your cell phone only to be greeted by an artificial voice or pre-recorded message.
+It is also a flatly illegal phone call if you answer your cell phone only to be greeted by a pre-recorded message.

-It is NOT illegal for a telemarketer to call a residential landline using an auto-dialer unless the phone number for that landline is listed on the National Do-Not-Call Registry at www.donotcall.gov But if you answer your residential landline only to be greeted by an artificial voice or pre-recorded message, that call was definitely illegal whether or not the landline number is listed on the Registry.
+It is NOT illegal for a telemarketer to call a residential landline using an auto-dialer unless the phone number for that landline is listed on the National Do-Not-Call Registry at www.donotcall.gov But if you answer your landline only to be greeted by a pre-recorded message, that call was definitely illegal whether or not the landline number is listed on the Registry.

 Understand that the Telephone Consumer Protection Act states that the fine the telemarketer owes you is $500 to $1500 PER VIOLATION of the statute.
 The fine is applied for each VIOLATION, not each “call”.
 There are usually multiple violations of the statute in each telemarketing call you answer.
 So if you are going to sue a telemarketer, you want to pay attention to what was said and not said during the phone call.
 You want to be able to describe multiple violations of the statute in each call.

 A telemarketer’s failure to promptly, truthfully identify who he or she is calling for, during a telemarketing call, is a violation of the Telephone Consumer Protection Act and New Mexico state law.
 Telemarketers almost always fail to comply with this part of the law – which is why accurately identifying them so you can sue is such a big deal – more on that below.